 Will this system make the truck driver shortage for carriers, an even bigger problem?

-The electronic log book or e-logs, are a hot topic of debate, with drivers and company owners.
+The electronic log book or e-log, is a hot topic of debate, with drivers and trucking companies.

 They are designed to accurately record what the truck does, 24/7!